 There are two categories of standing committees: Business Committees, which review and recommend business to the College Meeting; and Advisory Committees, which act in an advisory capacity with specific, limited tasks.
 Business committees report monthly to the College Meeting, Advisory Committees report to the College Meeting as needed.

 The following are the Standing committees with a brief description and the membership make-up of each:

 Academic Policy and Standards: Responsible for evaluating matters related to educational philosophy, academic policy and academic standards, and for making reports and appropriate recommendations for action on these matters.

 Vice President of Academic and Student Affairs, four faculty, one adjunct faculty or part-time professional staff member preferred/ faculty member, one student, one support staff, one other administrator/professional staff.
 ADVANTAGE Program Director or designee (ex officio).
 Faculty shall serve three year staggered terms.
 (Approved May 10, 1999; Revised Nov.
 17, 2008)

 Academic Technology: Provide unified guidance and direction for the development of technology in concert with the evolving needs of the college, its students and faculty.

-IT Executive Director, IT Technical Director, Dean of Mathematics, Science, Business & Technology, one Library representative, six full-time faculty, one adjunct faculty or part-time professional staff member preferred/faculty member, one support staff and one student.
+Assistant Vice President of IT, IT Core Services Director, Dean of Mathematics, Science, Business & Technology, Associate Dean of Online and Blended Learning (ex officio), one Library representative, six full-time faculty, one adjunct faculty or part-time professional staff member preferred/faculty member, one support staff and one student.
 (Approved May 10, 1999; Revised Dec.
 10, 2001, Nov.
-17, 2008)
+17, 2008, Sept.
+21, 2015)

 Assessment: Assesses the effectiveness of the Institutional Learning Outcomes; gathers data to meet the College Meeting’s goal of “Data-driven decision-making;” reports findings to College Meeting.